 Cymie R. Payne studies global governance of the environment and natural resources and the consequent evolution of international law, with a focus on climate change, protection of the environment in relation to armed conflict, and conservation of ocean resources.

-She currently serves on the Program Committee of the American Society for International Law; the International Law Association Committee on Sustainable Natural Resource Management for Development; and on the Commission on Environmental Law of the International Union for Conservation of Nature and Natural Resources.
+She currently serves as Chair of the Ocean Law Specialist Group, International Union for Conservation of Nature and Natural Resources.
+She is a Fellow of the American College of Environmental Lawyers.
 She holds a Master’s degree from The Fletcher School of Law and Diplomacy and a Juris Doctor from the University of California, Berkeley.

 Cymie Payne, International Law and Valuation for Climate Loss and Damage, Research Handbook on Climate Change Law and Loss & Damage (Meinhard Doelle, Sara Seck, eds., Edward Elgar, 2021).